 Crappy parenting was the bible of my life.
 Dad in particular would sit and pray that nothing would happen to me and my two brothers, without actually doing anything to protect us.
-Cut to: me, aged 14, getting pissed with scally schoolmates and brainbanging to student music on art centre Thursdays.
+Cut to: me, aged fourteen, getting pissed with scally schoolmates and brainbanging to student music on art centre Thursdays.

 I dunno – maybe praying worked for the first year, when nothing happened to me during my wannabe-mosher phase.
-But by 15, Dad’s god must have stopped listening by the time I was taken advantage of by two lads from the year above.
+But my father’s god must have stopped listening by the time I was fifteen and taken advantage of by two lads from the year above.
 I use that ghastly euphemism because you say “rape” and you say “victim.”
 I was never a victim.
 I was pissed.
 I couldn’t remember it.
 I recall being on the streets, screaming for help for whatever reason, but I had no real knowledge of WHY.

 Until the day after.